cariad/tanuki/README.md

     - **Advanced / Onboard devices / Bluetooth:** _disable_
     - **Advanced / Onboard devices / HDMI CEC control:** _disable_
     - **Cooling / Fan control mode:** _Cool_
-1. Press `F10` to save and exit the UEFI menu.
+1. Press `F10` to save and exit.

 ## Install Ubuntu

-1. Plug in the USB stick, then reboot and hammer `F10` to open the boot menu.
-Boot from the USB stick.
+1. Plug in the USB stick.
+1. Reboot and hammer `F10` to open the boot menu.
+1. Boot from the USB stick.
 1. During the Ubuntu installation wizard, choose the default options with these exceptions:
     - **Partition the entire disk** but _do not_ use an LVM group. _LVM will partition only half of your SSD._
     - **Enable OpenSSH**.
 When prompted, import your public SSH key from GitHub.
 Do not allow password authentication over SSH.